sunnypatel/.dotfiles/README.md

 ## Shortcuts
 These are a few shortcuts added to the vimrc file, if you choose to use the one provided.

-Ctrl-n	create a new tab\n
+Ctrl-n	create a new tab

-Ctrl-j	switch to next tab\n
+Ctrl-j	switch to next tab

-Ctrl-p	switch to prev tab\n
+Ctrl-p	switch to prev tab

-Ctrl-d	Open/Close NERDTree\n
+Ctrl-d	Open/Close NERDTree

 ## Shoutouts